privacymaverick/mpn-generator/README.md

 generator.html can be opened in any modern Web Browser.
 It has been tested in
 - Firefox ESR 45.2.0

-A demo page can be found on the Internet at http://www.enterprivacy.com/generator.html An accompanying slide
+The generator is avalibale in this Github repository or on the Internet at http://www.enterprivacy.com/generator.html An accompanying slide

-The Github repository is available at
+The Github repository is available at https://github.com/privacymaverick/mpn-generator

     Framework, library, or plugin file(s) for the MPN generator.
     ReadMe file that documents usage and installation instructions and system requirements (including supported browsers).